 Complete tears may need to be treated surgically to restore stability to the joint and decrease pain, weakness and the risk of developing arthritis

-Recent tears can usually be treated by repairing the ligament back to the bone
+A tear that recently occurred can usually be treated by repairing the ligament back to the bone

-Chronic tears may require creating a new ligament from a tendon
+Chronic tears may require creating a new ligament from a tendon graft

 If arthritis is present, a fusion of the joint may be the best option